MH24514/Budget-Planer/README.md

 # Notes

 - The program checks if you type something invalid (like letters instead of a number for the amount) and just asks again instead of crashing.
-- Could be extended later with things like a monthly budget limit or charts with matplotlib, but for now I focused on getting the basics working.